Since 1978, First Step has been working for peaceful families and safe communities in Wayne County, Michigan.

 Providing critical information and referrals regarding housing, legal assistance, counseling, temporary emergency housing, transportation, and health care is a large part of First Step’s work.

 First Step believes that prevention is a key component to ending violence in our communities.
 First Step staff members present to schools, businesses, religious organizations, medical personnel, police officers, and civic groups.
-Topics range from the effects of violence on children, to dating violence, date rape drugs, domestic/sexual assault myths and facts, and community resources.
+Topics range from the effects of violence on children, to dating violence, domestic/sexual assault myths and facts, and community resources.
 Click here for more info about our Outreach programs.

 The Transitional Housing Program provides full rent subsidy and support while helping survivors build a credit history and skills to obtain and maintain permanent housing.